Progress On Green Laser Diodes

 The advance in performance is quite encouraging, probably better than most experts would have expected to be possible soon.
 The output power of 5 mW is a bit low, but this might be improved soon.
 The estimated lifetime of more than 5000 hours is lower than for most other LDs, but already sufficient for many applications.

 So far, only emission wavelengths up to 515 nm have been realized.
 This is definitely green light, but a somewhat shorter wavelength than ideal for getting a wide color gamut with an RGB source; the 532 nm as obtained e.g. from frequency-doubled Nd:YAG lasers is better suited for displays.
-However, this may be good enough e.g. for low-cost laser projectors, as discussed in the Spotlight article of 2009-04-17.
+However, this may be good enough e.g. for low-cost laser projectors, as discussed in The Photonics Spotlight 2009-04-17.
 It remains to be seen how far the wavelength can be pushed further.
 It seems that the technical challenges rapidly get stronger as one tries to increase the wavelength.

 The other problem with the current device is the high operation voltage of 5.5 V, which is much higher than e.g. for blue laser diodes, despite the lower photon energy.
 This combined with the operation current of 88 mA, the power consumption is 484 mW.
 So the power efficiency is lower than that of many other approaches, involving e.g. frequency doubling.

 It is difficult to judge how fast the further technical progress will be, as Nichia will probably not reveal as much as required by their competitors to judge that.
 However, it appears that they are close to making a low-cost product which is suitable for a number of mass applications.

 Just yesterday, OSRAM Opto Semiconductors also announced a 515-nm laser diode based on InGaN.
 They reported only pulsed operation, apparently because the laser threshold is too high for continuous-wave operation.
 However, they may also be close to achieve similar performance as Nichia.